Phantas0s/garden/content/post/building-mouseless-development-environment.md

 I wrote almost everyday from July 2020 to January 2021 (except a period of two months end of 2020... but it's another story).

-And finally, last Monday, I released it!
+And finally, last Monday, I released it on [Flurly](https://flurly.com/).
+If you don't know, it's a new platform where you can sell products or membership, with a really good UI and options I never saw anywhere before.
+The founder is really responsive, too.

 I had 600+ subscribers to the newsletter at that point; to me, it was crazy.
 If you would have told the 10 years-old-me that I would have 600 people interested by my book, I would have been the happiest little boy in the whole world!

 I sold 40 books the first day.
 I couldn't believe it either.
 I thought that maybe two, three people would buy it.
 And then they would have asked for a refund.
 But 40 people!